vuejs/apollo/packages/docs/caching/interaction.md

 observable.stop()
 ```

 For fragment-level watching outside components, the equivalent is `client.watchFragment`.
-Inside a component, prefer [`useFragment`](/data/fragments).
+Inside a component, prefer the fragment bindings covered in [Fragments](/data/fragments).

 ## Deleting and invalidating